-2013 was the driest calendar year for California in 119 years of recorded history.
-As of February 21, 2014, the California Department of Water Resources measured the statewide water content of snowpack at only 25% of the average for this time of year.
-This is 20% of the crucial April 1 measurement, which is when the snowpack is normally at its peak and begins to melt into streams and reservoirs.
 Snowpack provides about one-third of the water used by California's cities and farms.
+As of April 1, 2014, the California Department of Water Resources measured the statewide water content of snowpack at only 32% of the average historical April 1 snowpack measurement - crucial because this is when the snowpack is normally at its peak and begins to melt into streams and reservoirs.

 The term "drought" can have different meanings to different people, depending on how a water deficiency affects them.
 Droughts have been classified into different types such as:

-- Meteorological drought - lack of precipitation
+- meteorological drought - lack of precipitation

-- Agricultural drought - lack of soil moisture, or
+- agricultural drought - lack of soil moisture, or

-- Hydrologic drought -reduced streamflow or groundwater levels
+- hydrologic drought -reduced streamflow or groundwater levels